indentapis/examples/webhooks/pull/terraform-gcloud-google-groups-pull-webhook/readme.md

 ### About example

-This is a simple example showing how to use [Terraform](https://terraform.io) to deploy a function that can pull Google Groups programatically.
+[Google Cloud Functions](https://cloud.google.com/) to deploy an Indent Webhook to pull Google Groups programatically.